Mikejo5000/vsts-docs-pr/docs/work/kanban/wip-limits.md

 With an understanding of how you'll use WIT limits, here's how you set them.

 > [!TIP]
 > If you haven't yet [mapped your team's work flow to Kanban columns](add-columns.md), do that first.
+For information about accessing your Kanban board, see [Kanban basics](kanban-basics.md).

 1. From your Kanban board, click ![settings icon](../_img/icons/team-settings-gear-icon.png) and as needed, click Columns.